 The title Santa Claus vs. the Zombies gets your attention.
 It feels like another sarcastic anti-Christmas film in the same vein as the abovementioned.
 Not to mention that it is jumping aboard the trend of gonzo zombie films that have emerged in the latter half of the 2000s with the likes of Zombie Beach Party (2003), Dorm of the Dead (2006), Fido (2006), Poultrygeist: Night of the Chicken Dead (2006), Zombie Cheerleader Camp (2007), Zombie Strippers!
 (2008), Attack of the Vegan Zombies!
-(2009), Zombies of Mass Destruction (2009), Romeo and Juliet vs the Living Dead (2009), Stag Night of the Dead (2009), Big Tits Zombie (2010), Bong of the Dead (2011), Abraham Lincoln vs. Zombies (2012), Cockneys vs Zombies (2012), Pro Wrestlers vs Zombies (2014), Zombeavers (2014), Scouts Guide to the Zombie Apocalypse (2015) and Pride and Prejudice and Zombies (2016), all of which seemed intended to throw zombies together with the wackiest collusions possible.
+(2009), Zombies of Mass Destruction (2009), Romeo and Juliet vs the Living Dead (2009), Stag Night of the Dead (2009), Big Tits Zombie (2010), Bong of the Dead (2011), Abraham Lincoln vs. Zombies (2012), Cockneys vs Zombies (2012), Pro Wrestlers vs Zombies (2014), Zombeavers (2014), Scouts Guide to the Zombie Apocalypse (2015), Attack of the Lederhosen Zombies (2016) and Pride and Prejudice and Zombies (2016), all of which seemed intended to throw zombies together with the wackiest collusions possible.

 The very concept Santa Claus vs. the Zombies comes bubbling with possibilities.
 You have the vague hope that the film might hit the absurdly entertaining stride of something like the great Harlan Ellison short story Santa Claus vs S.P.I.D.E.R.
 (1968) wherein Santa was a government agent fighting an international spy organisation.
 Unfortunately, the film collapses down into extremely bad movie stakes within a very short space of time.
 One supposes this is kind of inevitable when the film has Santa Claus Conquers the Martians playing on tv in the background in the middle of the film usually filmmakers include their favourites when they quote other films and doing so gives you the impression that this film has set its ambitions rather low.